danschultz/reactive_web_dart/README.md

 The application is structured using an MVC paradigm.
 The models are implemented as simple immutable classes, controllers are instances of `ModelController`, and views are implemented with Polymer.dart.

-The `ModelController` is responsible for driving the logic for model updates.
-It defines a property `model` that returns a stream that contains the latest model.
-The controller also defines a method `update()` which takes an `Action` function that's responsible for updating the model.
-The `Action` is passed the current model and is expected to return a new model of the action's changes.
+The `ModelController` is responsible for driving the logic for model updates, and is inspired by approaches seen in Elm.
+The controller is initialized with an empty model and is updated by passing an `Action` function to `ModelController.update()`.
+Model changes can be observed by listening to `ModelController.model` which returns a stream.

 **Example:** A `ModelController` that manages the `ClickCounter` model.